-There is one chief of all the police in each state.
+There is one chief of police in each state.
 He is called the Director General of Police or DGP for short.
 He is the top man.
 But even the DGP has to report to the government.
-His boss is the Home Minister in charge of the Home Department in the state or at the Centre.
+His boss is the home minister in charge of the home department in the state or at the centre.

-26. Why should the DGP have to report to any minister?
+26. Why should the chief of police have to report to the minister?

-Every government has a duty to make sure that each one of us feels safe and secure and does not have to worry about his life, the well-being of his family or his property.
-The government gives this duty to police.
+Every government has a duty to make sure that each one of us feels safe and secure and does not have to worry about his life or his loved ones or his property.
+The government gives this duty to the police.
 So, the police have to report to the government about how they are doing their job.
-In turn, the government also has a duty to the public to make sure that the police are honest, fair, and efficient and do their work only according to the law and not according to what they feel they want to do.
+In turn, the government also has a duty to the public to make sure that the police are honest, fair and efficient and do their work only according to the law and not according to what they feel they want to do.